 Let the broth reduce by half.
 It should thicken a little.
 In the meantime pick the meat off the ham hock.
 There is no meat in the trotter.
 Discard any skin, bones, cartilage and fat.
 In the end I had 1 ⅓ lbs (600 g) of meat.

 Shred the boiled ham roughly.
-Combine the shredded ham and parsley in a mixing bowl.
+Combine the shredded ham, vinegar or lemon juice and parsley in a mixing bowl.
 Add pepper and salt to taste.

 Then coat a small baking dish with several layers of cling film and fill it with the ham and parsley mixture.
 Press well.

 Then pour the reduced ham broth on top.
 Let the broth sink slowly.
 It can take some minutes until the broth has reached the bottom of the dish.

 Let it all cool for an hour at room temperature.
 Then wrap the cling film hanging from the sides around the ham hock terrine and put it in the fridge to set.
 Place a heavy weight on top of it.
 Let the terrine rest in the fridge for 24 to 48 hours.
 Unwrap and slice it up into thick slices.
 Serve cold.

 Head cheese is called head cheese because it is made from a pigs head.
 Cheese because at room temp it becomes spreadable like a cheese.
 Brawn in the uk is made from pigs head.